samplchallenges/SAMPL-containers/tutorials/README.md

 1. Create and open a file called "environment.yml" and paste the output you previously copied at Section 1.2, Step 14
 2. Change the first line of the file `name: advenv` to `name: base`
 3. Delete the last line of the file: `prefix: /opt/conda/envs/advenv`
-4. Save the changes to environment.yml and exit
+4. Save the changes to environment.yml and close the file
 5. Create and open a file called "Dockerfile"
 6. Copy the following lines into Dockerfile.
 The following commands contain the instructions to install the conda environment when your container is built.
    ```